IPC Topics#

 int pipe(int pipefd[2]);

-pipefd[0] is the read-only half
+pipefd[0] is the read-only end. pipefd[1] is the write-only end.

 1#include <stdio.h>